 "Tristan?
 Ya in there?
 Galahad, go in there and see if it's him," Bors shouted.

 Tristan quickly packed his things and opened the door to find Lancelot there.
-The dark-haired knight smiled slyly as he tried to peak through Tristan's body.
+The dark-haired knight smiled slyly as he tried to peek through Tristan's body.
 "Got some company?" he asked.

 Tristan let the door open fully as he walked over to the small shelter where he had tied his horse.
 It greeted him with impatience as it stamped its foot on the ground.
 Lancelot wouldn't find anything, even if he searched the whole shack.
 Tristan had put Myrina's dress into his bag for safe keeping.

 "Let's get going, Tristan," Bors demanded.
 "Vanora could be giving birth to my boy any day now."

 "Don't you mean my boy?"
 Lancelot asked with a raised eyebrow.